All of these pages present statements made by the followers of Rudolf Steiner

 "The moment of waking is of particular importance for [receiving] a message from the dead ...
 Whatever the dead person has to communicate to us, the living, is carried from the spiritual worlds at the moment of waking." — Rudolf Steiner, quoted on p.
 5 of WORKING WITH THE DEAD.

-Consider all this carefully.
+Consider these matters carefully.
 Children should help to "serve the dead."
 They should be taught to celebrate death.
-They should be taught that the dead are still alive and able to communicate with us.
+They should be taught that the dead are still "part of their social life."
 They should be taught that any words or ideas that pass through their minds in the foggy moments of waking up — these may well be messages from beyond the grave!

-Consider all this carefully when selecting a school for your young children.
+Consider these matters when selecting a school for your young children.
 These are the sorts of things that Waldorf educational authorities publish and believe today.
 This is the sort of guidance that Waldorf teachers receive today.
 Young children should work with and serve the dead.
 Verily.

 More on invisible bodies, and what happens when we sleep and when we wake up: "[W]hen we are asleep, the astral body and the 'I' are in the spiritual world [attaining] images inspired by the hierarchies [i.e., gods] ...
 On waking up, when the astral body and the 'I' re-enter the ether body and the physical body, these images can become manifest in our daily consciousness." — Henk van Oort, ANTHROPOSOPHY A-Z (Sophia Books, Rudolf Steiner Press, 2011), p.
 44.